temez26/PHP-alkowebsite/README.md

-The script executes these steps: first checks the date of the file;
+The script executes these steps:
+- first checks the date of the file.
-1. Fetch the XLSX file.
+- Fetch the XLSX file.
-2. Convert it to a CSV file.
+- Convert it to a CSV file.

-### Access the Alko Product Catalog
+### Access the Alko Product Catalog 🌐

 The web application is accessible at [Alko Product Catalog](https://niisku.lab.fi/~x108669/alko/)

+### for evaluation 📝

+- i made everything else but not the database connection.
+- this project is divided separate modules.
+- has 5 different filters for the products.
+- page has 25 rows of products per page.
+- user can browser catalogs using prev and next button.
+- this updates the csv file every day from alkos server.
+- some bootstrap ui added.
+- code has documentation.